 DTSM New Development

-As of September 26, 2024, there were 39 new development projects.
-Nearly two-thirds of them have been approved, and approximately 23% of them are under construction.
+As of December 5, 2025, there were 34 new development projects.
+Approximately two-thirds of them have been approved, and approximately 12% of them are under construction.

 Promenade Foot Traffic